-The Applicant must submit a Statement of No Objection from the pertinent department or military service ethics officer if its sole proprietor, general partner, managing member, officer, director, or stockholder with a 10% or more interest, or a Household Member of such individual, is an employee of another department or agency of the Federal Government (Executive Branch) in a grade of at least GS-13 (or its equivalent) or higher.
-The Lender must submit the statement to the LGPC with the application.
+The Applicant must submit a statement of no objection from the pertinent department or military service ethics officer if its sole proprietor, general partner, managing member, officer, director, or stockholder with a 10% or more interest, or a Household Member of such individual, is an employee of another department or agency of the Federal Government (Executive Branch) in a grade of at least GS-13 (or its equivalent) or higher.
+Lenders must submit the statement to SNOMemos@sba.gov and receive written clearance from SBA prior to submitting the application to LGPC (non-delegated) or processing the application under their delegated authority.
+Non-delegated Lenders must submit a copy of SBA's written clearance with the application to the LGPC.
 (13 CFR § 105.301(a))